cloud-native-toolkit/image-cli-tools/README.md

 When you're finished running commands, to exit the client.

-- To leave the `icclient` container shell, as with any shell:
+- To leave the `toolkit` container shell, as with any shell:

     ```bash
     exit